 Second thing.
 MAKE.
 A. LIST.
 For frequent travelers, making a list may not be super necessary as you’ve grown to learn and memorize the things you’ll need.
 But if you’re not a person who travels often, I’d strongly recommend making a list.
 Whether you’re an old-school cat who prefers a pen and paper, or one who prefers to use the notepad section in your smartphone; whichever works best for you.
 Making a list before you start packing will help you identify what else you’ll need to stock up on before you leave for your trip and prevent you from paying a ridiculous amount for an item once you arrive to your destination and realize you forgot something.

-Finally, if you’re anything like me, and absolutely HATE paying the overweight baggage fee (which usually costs about 3x more than the baggage fee itself), below are some helpful packing hacks I’ve grown to love.
+Finally, if you’re anything like me, and absolutely HATE paying the overweight baggage fee (which usually costs more than the baggage fee itself), below are some helpful packing hacks I’ve grown to love.
 Trust me, you’ll thank me later.

 - Pack similar items together, that way they’re easy to find when you need them.